-AHOT 5211 Occupational Therapy Process: Hand and Upper Extremity (2:1:3) Prerequisites: AHOT 5500, 5209, 5313 This course integrates anatomy, kinesiology, assessment, and intervention principles for the treatment of upper extremity and hand conditions.
+AHOT 5211 Occupational Therapy Process: Hand and Upper Extremity (2:1:3) Prerequisites: AHOT 5500, AHOT 5209, AHOT 5313 This course integrates anatomy, kinesiology, assessment, and intervention principles for the treatment of upper extremity and hand conditions.
 Common injuries and conditions for the shoulder, elbow, forearm, wrist, and hand are covered.
 Advanced splinting skills are taught.
 This course prepares students in the areas of assessment and intervention and clinical reasoning.

-AHOT 5212 Occupational Therapy Practice: Assistive Technology (2:1:3) Prerequisites: AHOT 5111, 5313 This course includes assessments and interventions involving assistive technology.
-Topics will include, but are not limited, to assistive devices, seating systems, various switches, communication augmentative systems, environmental controls, prosthetics, and computer systems.
+AHOT 5212 Occupational Therapy Practice: Assistive Technology (2:1:3) Prerequisites: AHOT 5111, AHOT 5313 This course includes assessments and interventions involving assistive technology.
+Topics will include, but are not limited, to assistive devices, seating systems, various switches, communication augmentative systems, environmental controls, home assessments, ergonomic assessments, and computer systems.
 This course prepares the student in the areas of assessment, intervention and clinical reasoning.